 I’m sure one of the number one questions for a $3k gun is, “Does it shoot better than my *insert gun here*?”

 That’s hard to say because shooting guns is so subjective.
 You might love this gun even if it was only $500 or hate it at $3,000.
 It really all boils down to personal preference.
 I’m just here to give you mine.

 I think this is a great gun, but I think it appeals to a very specific demographic.

 That demographic is probably one that doesn’t have other hobbies outside of firearms.

-For example, I know myself doesn’t flinch at spending thousands on firearms because I have really no other hobbies or interests outside of guns.
+For example, I know I wouldn’t flinch at spending thousands on a single firearm because I have no other hobbies or interests outside of guns.